eewpw/eewpw/README.md

 #### [⬆Back to top](#eewpw-deployment)

 - **Docker** and **Docker Compose plugin** (Docker Desktop on macOS/Windows; Docker Engine + Compose on Linux)
-- Possibly, network access to **GHCR** (GitHub Container Registry) to pull images
+- If enforced by the admins, network access to **GHCR** (GitHub Container Registry) to pull images

-> **Note:** Our containers are public.
+Our containers are public.
 If at some point they are temporarily made private, you will receive `access error` while building the application.
-If that's case, login to GitHub Container Registery before proceeding: `docker login ghcr.io`.
-You will need to use your GitHub username and personal access token.
+If that's case, login to GitHub Container Registery before proceeding: `docker login ghcr.io` with your GitHub username and personal access token.

 ---